AndrewAkinson/python3-therion-analyzer/README.md

 As it stands this piece of code assumes there are no spaces after the keyword character `*`, and also that the keyword is lower case.
-With a bit more care this could be fixed up, and in any case one can check for such edge cases by running:
+With a bit more care this could be fixed up, and in any case one can check for such cases by running:
 ```
-$ ./svx_keywords.py -ck fix DowProv/DowProv
+$ ./svx_keywords.py -ck cs,fix DowProv/DowProv
 ```

 ### Technical notes